Particular/docs.particular.net/nservicebus/hosting/index.md

 ## ILMerging NServiceBus assemblies

-ILMerging any of the NServiceBus* assemblies is not supported.
+Since NServiceBus make assumptions on things like assembly names ILMerging any of the NServiceBus* assemblies is not supported.